reallymello/nightwatch-saucelabs-endsauce/README.md

 More information about [running Nightwatch with SauceLabs](https://www.davidmello.com/how-to-use-nightwatch-with-saucelabs/)

 _If the browser isn't closed between tests, browser.end, and SauceLabs called in the afterEach I've noticed SauceLabs tends to lump all the tests in a given test class under the name of the test class and hides the results and names of the individual test cases under it.
 Doing it this way where you close the browser between tests allows each test to be recorded individually._

+### Option 2, Updating in session

+While the session is still active you can alternately use `browser.endSauceAnnotation()` to [update the status in session](https://docs.saucelabs.com/test-results/test-status/#update-test-status-in-session) in the after or afterEach test hook before the browser is closed.
+This will update the test name and current test status in the SauceLabs Test Results portal (this would be in place of using browser.endSauce()).